FRCTeam2984/RaspberryPiCode/README.md

-A repository to store our cube and cone tracking code for the ChargedUp2023 FRC competition.
+A repository to store our cube and cone tracking code for the ChargedUp2023 FRC competition. just testing